sleighzy/raspberry-pi-k3s-homelab/README.md

 BOOTFS /boot
 EEPROM update pending.
 Please reboot to apply the update.

+sudo reboot

-# check the version
+# login again and check the boot loader version
 $ vcgencmd bootloader_version
 Mar 18 2021 08:54:11
 version 1b43d5b6fe5b71c300563afc0548122752a0618b (release)
 timestamp 1616057651
 update-time 1618219141
 capabilities 0x0000001f

-sudo reboot
 ```

 After rebooting has completed attach the SSD drive to the USB 3 port, one of the